aufaf29/modified-rc4-and-steganography/README.md

-# modified-rc4-and-steganography
-Modified RC4 and Steganography with LSB in Image and Video
+# Modified RC4 and Steganography with LSB in Image and Video
+Team :
+13518009 - Aufa Fadhlurohman
+13518069 - Dimas Wahyu Langkawi